Find Schools

 • Review emergency plans of individual organizations, such as medical facilities, to ensure their adequacy.

-These are the skills Emergency Management Directors say are the most useful in their careers:
+When polled, Emergency Management Directors say the following skills are most frequently used in their jobs:

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.